History and About the Fort

 Overview Fort William Kolkata

 It is one of the best attractions in the city of Kolkata.
 The place is well connected with all major cities and can be easily reached.
-It is located along the banks of river Hugli.
+It is located along the banks of the river Hugli.
 The fort has an octagonal shape, three gates of which face the river and the other five faces the beautiful maidan, a garden of lush greeneries.
 A moat encloses the fort that can be systematically filled with water if required.
 Presently there is an arsenal inside the fort and reaching the place requires permission from the commanding officer.
 The place is not open for everyone but you can visit the area around to gain knowledge of the past British Empire.
-Fort William Kolkata is a wonderful example of the British army acumen that has become an Indian source of military base.
+Fort William Kolkata is a wonderful example of the British army acumen that has become an Indian source of the military base.
 It is out of the visitors’ bound.
-You may gaze at this creation with brilliant architectural piece from the nearby maidan.
+You may gaze at this creation with a brilliant architectural pieces from the nearby maidan.
 You can manage to get inside the palace if you know anybody of the navy or army residing there.
-Entering there is absolutely free.
+Entering it is absolutely free.

 Accommodation facilities of Fort William Kolkata

-There are many luxurious hotels nearby where you can experience a wonderful home stay.
-Some of the hotels are hotel Aauris with a rent of 4000 per night, sunflower guest house at rupees 1600 per night, housesz43 at rupees 3700 per night and hot43 at rupees 3700 per night and hotel Gulshan International with a rent of rupees 3000 per night.
+There are many luxurious hotels nearby where you can experience a wonderful homestay.
+Some of the hotels are hotel Aauris with a rent of 4000 per night, sunflower guest house at rupees 1600 per night, housesz43 at rupees 3700 per night and hot43 at rupees 3700 per night, and hotel Gulshan International with a rent of rupees 3000 per night.

 Nearby places of attraction